-The key - accepts the current entry or and advances to the next item or screen.
+The \leftarrow key - accepts the current entry or and advances to the next item or screen.

-- Pressing the key while in the Oxygen display brings up the Main Menu display (Figure 16: Main Menu). - Use the ♠ or ▼ keys to move the asterisk up and down through the items.
-An asterisk (\) is displayed in many screens to indicate a selected item. - Press to activate a choice. - Press Esc to cancel a choice - Press the FSC key to return to the previous screen without changing parameters.
-If any parameters have been edited and FSC is pressed, the display presents the message: Abandon Changes?
-For yes.
-All parameter changes are lost if the key is pressed. - Press the key if the Update and Quit message is displayed.
+- Pressing the ← key while in the Oxygen display brings up the Main Menu display (Figure 19: Main Menu). - Use the ▲ or ▼ keys to move the asterisk up and down through the items.
+An asterisk () is displayed in many screens to indicate a selected item. - Press ← to activate a choice. - Press ESC to cancel a choice - Use the ← key to edit a numerical value.
+Highlight (reverse video) the digit to be changed.
+Continue pressing the ← key to highlight additional digits to the right.
+Press the ▲ key to increase the rightmost highlighted digit (the ▼ decreases the digit).
+When one digit is highlighted, the display increments from 0 to 9 before returning to 0 or incrementing to 10 by adding another digit (depending upon the acceptable value).
+Once the correct value is reached, press the ↓ key until the number no longer appears in reverse video.
+(The Esc key moves the highlighting to the left and cancels any adjustment.)
+Note: It may be easier to add and change a digit-editable digit by stepping down through zero. - Press the ^{ESC} key to return to the previous screen without changing parameters.
+If any parameters have been edited and ^{ESC} is pressed, the display presents the message: Abandon Changes? ← For yes.
+All parameter changes are lost if the ← key is pressed. - Press the \leftarrow key if the Update and Quit message is displayed.
 Changes are saved and you are automatically returned to the previous menu.